Shafali Verma: Career

 She played for Sydney Sixers in the 2021 WBBL, where she scored her maiden fifty against Hobart Hurricanes.
 In January 2022, she was named in India's team for the 2022 Women's Cricket World Cup in New Zealand.
 In July 2022, she was named in India's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

-India opener Shafali Verma was sold to Delhi Capitals for Rs 2 crore at the Women’s Premier League Auction in Mumbai on Monday.
-In her first match against Royal Challengers Bangalore Challengers Bangalore,she scored her maiden fifty.
-She came to bat as an opener and scored 84 runs in just 45 balls.
+In the 2023 Women's Premier League Auction, she was sold to Delhi Capitals for Rs 2 crore.
+In her first match against Royal Challengers Bangalore, she scored her maiden fifty, scoring 84 runs in just 45 balls.